anywhichway/watchlight/README.md

 **`Observer Observer(aFunction:function [,thisArg:object,...args:any])`**

 Creates an Observer from `aFunction` you provide.
-The Observer will be called any time the properties on the objects it references change in value.
+The Observer will be called any time the properties on the Observable objects it references change in value.
 You can also call the Observer directly like it was the original function.

 Observers are indexed internally by name.
 Creating an observer from a function with the same name as a previous observer will overwrite the old observer.
 Anonymous functions are not overwritten.